YunoHost/apps/README.md

  - **official.json** contains the repository information of validated apps.
  - **community.json** contains all references to known YunoHost packages.
 If you want to add your app to the list, please [send a Pull Request](#contributing)
+ - **apps.json** contains all references to known YunoHost packages.
+If you want to add your app to the list, please [send a Pull Request](#contributing).
+This list replace both community.json and official.json.

 ## Usage